mbaumaister13/ReactBotV2/README.md

 # ReactBot V2
-- Automated slack tool which adds user reactions to messages .
+- Automated slack tool which adds user reactions to messages.

 # Get Started
 - You'll need to create a Slack app with the following configuration:
     - Create App-Level Token with `connections:write` scope.
-    - Enable Socket Mode
+    - Enable Socket Mode.
     - Event Subscriptions (on behalf of users):
         - `message.channels`
         - `reaction_added`